pressly/goose/README.md

     redo       Re-run the latest migration
-    status     Dump the migration status for the current DB dbversion  Print the current version of the database
+    status     Dump the migration status for the current DB dbversion  Print the current version of the database create     Creates a blank migration template
 ```
+## create

+Create a new Go migration.

+    $ goose create AddSomeColumns
+    $ goose: created db/migrations/20130106093224_AddSomeColumns.go

+Edit the newly created script to define the behavior of your migration.

+You can also create an SQL migration:

+    $ goose create AddSomeColumns sql
+    $ goose: created db/migrations/20130106093224_AddSomeColumns.sql

 ## up